fassko/fassko.github.io/Content/blog/swiftui-disclosure-group.md

 ## Display a collapsable content

 Let's start with the most straightforward way to set up a collapsable view that we could show or hide.
-It comes with an excellent disclosure arrow indicator and animation.
+It comes with a disclosure arrow indicator and nice animation.

-During this blog post, let's use an example showing weather conditions that would be a SwiftUI view `WeatherDetailsView` and show temperature and wind information.
+In this blog post, let's use an example showing weather conditions that would be a SwiftUI view `WeatherDetailsView` and show temperature and wind information.

 If we would like to show or hide that information, we can use the `DisclosureGroup` initializer by just passing a string value and content out the `WeatherDetailsView` view.